 - a.
 The PAL-ID - b.
-The PAL licensee identity from the auction results. - c.
+The PAL licensee identity from the auction results.

+- c.
 The User Registration ID (UR-ID) that corresponds to the above PAL licensee identity. - d.
 The PAL initiation date - e.
 The PAL termination date - f.
-The FCC license area identifier (e.g. FIPS identification number for a census tract).
+The FCC License Area identifier (e.g., the license area identification used by the FCC in the license auction). - g.

-- g.
 The FCC frequency channel identity (identification numbers) corresponding to a 10 MHz frequency channel; this identifier is independent of the actual frequency allocation. - h.
-The vertex points that define the PAL census tract area boundaries. - i.
+The vertex points that define the PAL license area boundaries. - i.
 License validity status information on a PAL. - j.
 Any channel assignment information associated with this PAL